vmware/versatile-data-kit/projects/vdk-plugins/vdk-oauth-auth/README.md

-The plugin provides GSSAPI Kerberos authentication on data job startup.
-The plugin also adds Kerberos/GSSAPI support for HTTP requests.
+The plugin provides Oauth authentication on data job startup.

 # Usage